mozilla/mozregression/documentation/usage.md

         mozregression --persist temp

-- Use a cache for http transfer (speeds up downloading the same builds a second time)

-       mozregression --http-cache-dir cache

 - keep downloading files in background

   When download in background is enabled (the default), the background download that